Albany

 Brickhouse

-Brickhouse Station stretches across 225,000 hectares, Brickhouse Station is 20km from Carnarvon in the Gascoyne region.
+Brickhouse, located in the Gascoyne region, operates as a backgrounding property.
+The property makes the most of the high-quality pastures on offer during favourable seasons to prepare cattle for entry into the Koojan feeding facility.
 With 45km of Gascoyne River frontage and flood plains out to sandy flats and dunes along 60km of coastline, it’s rich with varied pastures, legumes and herbages enabling strong growth rates for backgrounding young cattle.
 Owned by Forrest, Burt & Co. in the late 1800s, the Forrest family purchased the property back in late 2015, investing in a major transformation, including new infrastructure, fencing and stock waters, to create an efficient backgrounding property.

 Brickhouse